Felix-Hz/green-squares/README.md

 ### Fact of Day 45
 The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.

+### Fact of Day 46
+The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.